 During pre-suit stages, a Boston lawyer for families of construction site deaths would conduct discovery, exchange interrogatories, obtain documents, and collect witness testimonies and depositions.
 Later, once the case is more fully developed and the evidence is obtained, a lawyer may submit a written settlement demand package with certain supporting documentation of the defendants’ liability and negligence, together with the plaintiff’s medical records, reports, and bills.

 The time-frame for filing a premises liability construction accident lawsuit in Boston is generally three years from the date of the accident.
 If the potential defendant is a governmental agency, there could be an additional notification requirement under the state’s Statutes of Limitations Act, which would require a letter be sent to the appropriate agency within two years from the date of the accident.

 Before filing a premises liability lawsuit for an accident on a construction site, an injured person should consider exactly what the process is going to entail and how long it is going to take.
 Fortunately, an attorney could explain how to present a legal case at trial, what the potential defenses are, and what elements go into establishing liability and damages.

 It is also important to understand the strengths and weaknesses of your case.
-A lawyer from our firm could help you set reasonable expectations at an early stage on what the potential range of outcomes could be as far as settlement options, alternative dispute resolutions, mediation, and compensation.
-For help with filing a Boston premises liability construction accident lawsuit, call our legal team today.
+There are common issues in a Boston construction premises liability case. a Cambridge construction accident lawyer from our firm could help you set reasonable expectations at an early stage on what the potential range of outcomes could be as far as settlement options, alternative dispute resolutions, mediation, and compensation.
+For help with filing a Boston premises liability construction accident lawsuit, call our Boston premises liability lawyers today.